exploits-forsale/website/content/themebleed.md

 ## Microsoft Fix Analysis

 Microsoft's released fix for the issue removed the "version 999" functionality entirely.
-While that migitates this specific exploit, it still does not address the ToCToU issue in the signing of `.msstyles` files.
+While that migitates this specific exploit, it still does not address the TOCTOU issue in the signing of `.msstyles` files.

 Additionally Microsoft has not added Mark-of-the-Web warnings on `.themepack` files.